MuuFat/linkontent-bot/README.md

 - Python 3.11+
 - Playwright Chromium browser
-- Gemini API key (optional if using Ollama-only)
+- Gemini API key (optional if using Ollama only)

 Install dependencies: